nihui/waifu2x-ncnn-vulkan/README.md

 waifu2x-ncnn-vulkan uses [ncnn project](https://github.com/Tencent/ncnn) as the universal neural network inference framework

-# download windows exe for your intel/amd/nvidia GPU card
+# download windows exe for intel/amd/nvidia GPU
 https://github.com/nihui/waifu2x-ncnn-vulkan/releases

 This package includes all the binary and models required, it is portable, no cuda or caffe runtime needed :)